Here’s a list of 101 quick bullets on how to prepare for the bar exam.

 26. Knowing something is not the same as being able to use it.
 You don’t learn to ride a bike by reading a book.
 If all you did was memorize some rule as a fact, your body has no clue what it needs to do with it.

-27. 99% of information we read, we forget anyway.
+27. 99% of information we hear or read, we forget anyway.
 The best way to remember is to DO.
 Clarity comes from engagement.

 28. Presentation is important.
 Decent writing is important.
 Make your writing easy to understand.
 Use simple sentences.
 Use paragraphs.
 If it’s hard to read, it’s not going to be easy to grade.
 Your graders are your clients.
 Give the graders as many reasons to give you points as possible.